Mike’s Auto Trader: An Actually Legit Binary Options Tool?

 Quick Summary of Mike's Auto Trader

-Pros: Interesting tutorials, halfway decent advice, earnings transparency.
+The Good: Interesting tutorials, halfway decent advice, earnings transparency.

-Cons: It's impossible to know if Michael's auto trading signals tool really does what he says it will.
+The Bad: It's impossible to know if Michael's auto trading signals tool really does what he says it will.
 Plus, he seems to no longer support it.

-Our Recommendation: While I'm not a fan of binary options trading, I would mention this program to someone looking to explore this type of "investment" strategy.
+The Bottom Line: While I'm not a fan of binary options trading, I would mention this program to someone looking to explore this type of "investment" strategy.

 There’s gambling at the roulette or Blackjack table, and second to that is binary options “trading.”
 I say “trading” because, at least to me, betting on which direction a stock or commodity price will go in the next few minutes or even hours is akin to gambling.
 There is no real research you can do to ensure your bet.
 Most of your “investment” outcome is left up to chance.